Megan Rapinoe: Sydney FC and Seattle Sounders, 2011–2012

-Olympique Lyonnais, 2013–2014
+Lyon, 2013–2014

-In January 2013, Rapinoe signed for six months with Olympique Lyonnais, the French side that had previously won six consecutive French league championships and two straight European titles, for a reported €11,000 (or approximately $14,000) a month.
-Rapinoe played in six regular season matches for the team, scoring two goals primarily playing as a left winger in the squad's 4–3–3 formation.
+In January 2013, Rapinoe signed for six months with Lyon, the French side that had previously won six consecutive French league championships and two straight European titles, for a reported €11,000 (or approximately $14,000) a month.
+Rapinoe played in six regular-season matches for the team, scoring two goals primarily playing as a left winger in the squad's 4–3–3 formation.

-Rapinoe made her UEFA Women's Champions League debut during the first leg of the 2012–13 quarterfinal against FC Malmö on March 20.
+Rapinoe made her UEFA Women's Champions League debut during the first leg of the 2012–13 quarterfinal against Malmö on March 20.
 She scored one goal during her 24 minutes on the pitch contributing to Lyon's 5–0 final victory.
-She later scored a goal and served an assist during Lyon's 6–1 win over FCF Juvisy in the second leg of the semi-finals.
+She later scored a goal and served an assist during Lyon's 6–1 win over Juvisy in the second leg of the semi-finals.
 Rapinoe became the fifth American woman in history to play in a Champions League final when Lyon faced German side VfL Wolfsburg on May 23.
 Lyon was defeated 1–0 in the final.
 Rapinoe concluded her Champions League debut having made five appearances, scoring two goals and serving one assist.

 After returning to Lyon for the 2013–14 season, Rapinoe scored three goals in her eight appearances for the club.
-During the 2013–14 Champions League, she made four appearances for Lyon and scored one goal during the team's 6–0 defeat of FC Twente.
+During the 2013–14 Champions League, she made four appearances for Lyon and scored one goal during the team's 6–0 defeat of Twente.
 Lyon was eliminated in the Round of 16.
 In January 2014, it was announced that Rapinoe had ended her time with Lyon earlier than planned and would be returning to the Seattle Reign for the entire 2014 season.
-She finished her time with Lyon having scored 8 goals in 28 matches in all competitions.
+She finished her time with Lyon having scored eight goals in 28 matches in all competitions.